Key Takeaways

 How to Set Up AI Traffic Tracking in GA4

-Since GA4 doesn’t natively recognize or label traffic from AI tools, you have to create your own system for tagging, collecting, and reporting that data.
+GA4 doesn't natively recognize or label traffic from AI tools.
+You have to create your own system for tagging, collecting, and reporting that data.
 That means customizing your reporting setup with filters, events, dimensions, and visualizations that specifically track AI-related activity.

 1. Using GA4 Explore Reports